truth7eeker/qibla-app/README.md

 ### About
 Qibla Compass app is a website for mobile users that works as a compass and shows the Qibla direction.
-This project is futher integrated into Telegram WebApps, so if you're wondering about a simpler version, you might be interested in this repo —
+This project is further integrated into Telegram WebApps, so if you're wondering about a simpler version, you might be interested in this repo —

 The app relies on `DeviceOrientationEvent.alpha` value to output the real compass functionality.
-The qibla itself is calculated based on a formula, which uses a user's latitude and longitde values coming from `navigator.geolocation.getCurrentPosition()` method.
+The qibla itself is calculated based on a formula, which uses a user's latitude and longitude values coming from `navigator.geolocation.getCurrentPosition()` method.
 Since the compass is pointing to the Magnetic North, the formula is then modified by the magnetic declination.
 The value for the declination is provided by [this awesome library](https://github.com/naturalatlas/geomagnetism).

 ### Demo